Lactarius argillaceifolius

+The variety megacarpus, with caps up to 27 cm wide, occurs under coast live oak and tanoak in the Pacific Coast states and Baja California.
+Variety dissimilis, described on the basis of a single specimen from South Carolina, differs from the main form in the microscopic structure of the cap cuticle.
+The European species L. trivialis is similar, but can be distinguished by differences in habitat and color differences in the gills, cap, and latex.

+L. argillaceifolius is found in eastern North America and has also been found in pine plantations in Brazil, where it is probably an introduced species.
+Its edibility is unknown but is possibly poisonous.

-Taxonomy and classification
+Taxonomy

 The species was first described by American mycologists Lexemuel Ray Hesler and Alexander H. Smith in their 1979 monograph on the North American species of Lactarius.
 The type specimen—collected by Smith from Oak Grove, Livingston County, Michigan, in July 1972—is housed at the University of Michigan Herbarium.
 Hesler and Smith simultaneously published the varieties dissimilis and megacarpus, collected from South Carolina and California, respectively.
 The variety megacarpus is commonly known as the "vulgar milkcap".

 Smith and Hesler classified L. argillaceifolius in subgenus Tristes, in stirps Argillaceifolius.
 This grouping of related species, which includes L. fumaecolor, is characterized by the gelatinous cuticle of the stem.

 Description

 The cap is 4–20 cm wide, and initially convex to broadly convex before flattening out with a depressed center.
 The cap margin is curved inward, and often remains that way into maturity.
 The cap surface is covered with fine soft hairs when young, but later becomes smooth; it is slimy and sticky when wet.
 The color of the cap ranges from lilac-brown when young, fading to lilac-tan or pale lilac-gray and eventually to pale tan or pinkish-buff at the center.
-The gills are attached to slightly decurrent (extending somewhat down the length of the stem), broad, and packed together closely.
+The gills are attached to slightly decurrent (extending somewhat down the length of the stem), broad, and closely packed together.
 They are cream-colored when young, and later develop pinkish tones near the margin.
 In maturity, they become flushed with brownish-orange.
 The color stains buff to olive-brown to dark brown when bruised.

 The stem is 3–15 cm long by 1–5 cm thick, and nearly equal in width throughout or tapering downward.
 Its surface may be slimy or dry, depending on the moisture in the environment.
 It is whitish, but in age becomes spotted with brownish stains.
 The flesh is firm, and white to buff.
 Its odor is not distinctive, while its taste is mild or slowly becomes slightly acrid.
 The latex is creamy-white on initial exposure, and stains the gills grayish-brown to dark brown or olive-brown; its taste is mild or slowly becomes slightly acrid.
 Older fruit bodies tend to have less abundant and weaker-tasting latex.
-The spore print is pinkish-buff.
+The spore print is yellowish to pinkish-buff.
 The edibility of L. argillaceifolius is unknown.
 The cap surface will turn yellow to orange when a drop of dilute potassium hydroxide is applied.